The Secret of the German Accusative

 Nominativ-Akkusativ

-3. After a few times don’t look at the answers anymore.
+3. After a few repetitions, stop looking at the answers.

-4. Repeat several times until you can answer easily.
+4. Keep practicing until you can answer the questions easily.

 Fragen und Antworten